trhgquan/MTH089/practice/ConLL-NER/readme.md

 Training stopped at 3600 steps.

+## Finetuning DistilRoBERTa
+Using the same configurations as the DistilBERT finetuning.

 ## Statistics
 | Model                                       | Accuracy     | Precision (weighted) | Recall (weighted) | F1 score (weighted) |
 | ------------------------------------------- | ------------ | -------------------- | ----------------- | ------------------- |